hkulas/BackendPatronage/README.md

   ```

 * POST
-  Everything is the sam as in GET request.
+  Everything is the same as in GET request.

 * PUT
   ```